soffes/blog/published/2014-01-29-how-to-hold-a-pencil/how-to-hold-a-pencil.markdown

 ---
-title: How to Hold a Pencil
+tags:
-categories: podcast
+- podcast
 ---

+# How to Hold a Pencil

 Recently, [I was on How to Hold a Pencil](http://www.howtoholdapencil.com/episode/010/).
 It was a good time.
 How to Hold a Pencil is a podcast for people starting out in the design or development world.